The background story of this Koan

-After the philosopher had gone, Ananda asked the Buddha what he had attained.
+After the philosopher had gone, Ananda asked the Buddha what the philosopher had attained.

 The Buddha replied: "A good horse runs even at the shadow of the whip."

-That's some kind of Buddhist propaganda-Koan from 10th century China, when Buddhists were competing with Confucian Scholars fo goverment jobs.
+That's some kind of Buddhist propaganda-Koan from 10th century China, when Buddhists were competing with Neo-Confucian Scholars for government jobs.